louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

   whose centers lie just outside those triangles will not run the fragment shader.
 Any mask-based path renderer would need to draw conservative expanded bounds, not just reuse the body triangles.
-- The old `aadist` behavior is still too close to a heuristic alpha ramp.
-The next version should give `aadist` a signed-distance meaning so the shader can distinguish inside, edge, and outside without adding new vertex fields.
+- The old `aaSide` behavior is still too close to a heuristic alpha ramp.
+The next version should make `aaSide` a signed edge coordinate so the shader can distinguish inside, edge, and outside without adding new vertex fields.

-This points toward a GPU signed-distance edge-AA system rather than a software mask rasterizer.
+This points toward a GPU signed-side edge-AA system rather than a software mask rasterizer.

 Current naming and data contract:

-- `aadist < 0`: inside the shape.
+- `aaSide < 0`: inside the shape.
-- `aadist = 0`: the true geometric edge.
+- `aaSide = 0`: the true geometric edge.
-- `aadist > 0`: outside the shape.
+- `aaSide > 0`: outside the shape.
-- The existing triplet `{x, y, aadist}` should remain the primary vertex format while prototyping.
+- The existing triplet `{x, y, aaSide}` should remain the primary vertex format while prototyping.
 Avoid expanding the vertex layout unless the simple model fails for a concrete case.
-- Fragment shaders should derive the local 1-pixel distance using `fwidth(aadist)` and convert signed distance to coverage with a calibrated smooth/clamp function.
+- Fragment shaders should derive the local 1-pixel transition width using `fwidth(aaSide)` and convert the signed side coordinate to coverage with a calibrated smooth/clamp function.

 ## Design Goals